COVID-19

-Entry limitations
+Entry regulation

-1. Entry registration
+Entry registration

 The following persons are exempt from the obligation to register for entry: